-Whether you’re embarking on a day trip, or planning a longer stay, the Eurostar offers a smooth and seamless journey.
+Whether you’re embarking on a day trip, or planning a longer stay in London, the Eurostar offers a smooth and seamless journey.
 While Eurostar Standard Premier obviously isn’t up to Business Class standard, it provides a good array of creature comforts to ensure that the journey is a pleasant one.

 And when taking the Eurostar, a day trip to London is perfectly doable.
 The return London to Paris Eurostar journey takes just shy of 2.5 hours and leaves from central St Pancras station.

 A Eurostar train journey will help you to arrive refreshed without all the hassles of airport travel – just remember to book as early as you can to access the best pricing possible.